What Is Foundation?

-Foundation is the lowest portion of a structure which transmits the load into the supporting soil.
+Foundation is the lowest portion of a structure which transfers the load into the supporting soil.
 The main purpose of the foundation is to distribute the total weight of the superstructure over a large area of soil.
-Various types of foundation are described below which are used in construction.
+Various types of foundations are described below which are used in construction.

 - Shallow Foundation.

 - Deep Foundation.

 When the depth of the foundation is equal to or less than its width, it is called a shallow foundation.
 In this type of foundation, the foundation part is situated instantly below the lowest part of a structure (see the below image).

 The total load of the structure is distributed over a horizontal area at shallow depth below the ground level.
 In simple words, if a foundation is constructed at reasonable depth then it is a shallow foundation.

 Classification Of Shallow Foundation

 - Eccentrically loaded footings.

 In this type of foundation, a spread is provided under the base of the wall or column which is known as footings, and foundations with such footings are known as spread footings.